-Thirty years ago, thousands of American cities dumped their raw sewage directly into our nation's rivers, lakes, and bays.
+Fifty years ago, thousands of American cities dumped their raw sewage directly into our nation's rivers, lakes, and bays.
 Today, because of improved wastewater treatment, our waterways have been cleaned up and made safer for recreation and seafood harvest.
 And, because of the strict federal and state standards, the treated residuals from wastewater treatment (biosolids) can be safely recycled.
 Local governments make the decision whether to recycle the biosolids as a fertilizer, incinerate it, or bury it in a landfill.

 Biosolids are the nutrient-rich organic materials resulting from the treatment of sewage sludge (the name for the solid, semisolid, or liquid untreated residue generated during the treatment of domestic sewage in a treatment facility).
 When treated and processed, sewage sludge becomes biosolids which can be safely recycled and applied as fertilizer to sustainably improve and maintain productive soils and stimulate plant growth.

 Only biosolids that meet the most stringent standards spelled out in the federal and state rules can be approved for use as a fertilizer.
 Now, through a Voluntary Environmental Management System, being developed for biosolids (EMS) by the National Biosolids Partnership (NBP), community-friendly practices will also be followed.

 Although cities decide how best to manage their biosolids, the U.S. Environmental Protection Agency (EPA) is obligated and continues to provide the public with educational information, based on the best science, about the safe recycling and disposal of biosolids.
 EPA strongly supports the ongoing efforts of the NBP to develop the EMS and to provide correct and timely information about biosolids via its new communications system.